 Simply walk around and admire its architecture

-The Old Town which also contains the historical city centre has the Korenmarkt, Gravensteen, Graslei and Korenlei areas.
-It is here you will find medieval and historic architecture, traditional restaurants, shops and bakeries.
+The Old Town contains the historical city centre and Korenmarkt, Gravensteen, Graslei and Korenlei areas, where you will find medieval and historic architecture, traditional restaurants, shops and bakeries.

 Discover your inner photographer